stephenpiet/trayvisor/ANSWER.md

 ![Inference 3](inf3.png)

 The model demonstrates satisfactory reconstruction quality, though its performance degrades with RGB (3-channel) inputs and is sensitive to the original resolution.
-Enhancing the architecture could potentially address these limitations, and incrrease overall performance.
+Enhancing the architecture could potentially address these limitations, and increase overall performance.

 ## Part 3: Conditional VAE Implementation